sliceking/superbad/content/posts/sanity-not-statistical.md

 detatched, zombie-like ambivalence.
 As my brain levels back out, the emotions yo-yo just like when I first got on them.
 Using negative feelings as motivation felt like a failure a couple weeks ago, but now what else am I supposed to do with it?

+### What is the gasoline

+Shame, anger, resentment.
+These have been the fuel in the past but I think they're unsuitable.
+Its hard not to use them when people around you are trying to ***motivate*** you with them.
+This is a natural way people try to motivate others.
+Use your anger and show them you are better, this is ego motivated.
+Which is a different kind of failure.
+Where is the solution?
+If lack of care is the problem how is lack of care also the solution?
+Don't seek recognition of your value through others, don't listen to the negative voice inside, don't stop trying to do things, just do anything no matter how small the progress bar moves as long as its moving.